ecstatic-nobel/OSweep/README.md

 - urlscan - https://urlscan.io/

 #### Usage
 **Feed Overview - Dashboard**
 Three of the dashboards below use lookup tables to store the data feed from the sources.
 This dasboard shows the current stats compared to the last seven (7) days.
-The sparkline on the single value panels span one (1) week.

 ![Feed Overview](https://github.com/leunammejii/osweep/blob/master/static/assets/feed_overview_dashboard.png)